Adopt a zero trust network model for security

 - Establish workload identity by using Service Accounts

-- Write initial whitelist policies for each service
+- Write initial allow-list policies for each service

 - Determine the full set of identities that should access each service